Where will my Flight take place?

 Briefing, Flight & Hero Photo Shoot.
 Your ride starts with a briefing as a introduction to the jet aircraft systems and safety equipment.
 Your flight experience will last 30 minutes with 20 minutes of airborne time.
 The flight begins with the rumble of the jet engine start up a quick taxi out and then lift off and your flight is underway!

 Operating at speeds up to 650km/hr and altitudes of up to 12,000ft you and your pilot will be at the controls of a beautiful historic jet aircraft.
 During your flight you will be able to perform low level passes, overhead breaks and feel the onset of the G’s as you are pressed into your seat.

 After the flight it is time for pictures and a quick debrief with your pilot about the flight.
 You will be awarded your certificate, and take the chance to visit the museum’s store for memorabilia to remember your flight!
-An optional package for you purchase includes a copy of the video of your flight
+An optional package for you to purchase includes a copy of the video of your flight.

 We do have some limitations and restrictions so please take a moment to review them: